ishinder/EASTR/README.md

 - `--bt2_k` : Minimum number of distinct alignments found by bowtie2 for a junction to be considered spurious.
 Default: 10
 - `-o` : Length of the overhang on either side of the splice junction.
 Default: 50
 - `-a` : Minimum required anchor length in each of the two exons.
 Default: 7
+- `--min_duplicate_exon_length`: Minimum length that a one-anchor alignment shift must meet or exceed to be considered as representing duplicated exons.
+It is used to differentiate between exon duplications and spurious splice alignments.
+Default: 27
 - `--min_junc_score` : Minimum number of supporting spliced reads required per junction.
 Default: 1
 - `--trusted_bed` : Path to a BED file path with trusted junctions, which will not be removed by EASTR.
 - `--verbose` : Display additional information during BAM filtering, including the count of total spliced alignments and removed alignments